REALBRICKD/Facility-Assessment-Report-Generator/README.md

 - `main.py` is only a thin entry point; all application logic starts in `Hosting/streamlit_client.py`.
 - The app uses the official legal name from the CMS API by default.
 However, if the user enters a custom name, it will override the official legal name on the final output.
+- Due to Render's limitations, the app may take a few seconds to start - this is expected.